- Home

 Economic abuse

-If you are worried about hurting the ones you love while staying at home, call the Respect Phoneline for support and help to manage your behaviour.
+If you are worried about hurting the ones you love, call the Respect Phoneline for support and help to manage your behaviour.
 This is an anonymous and confidential helpline for men and women who are harming their partners and families.
 It takes calls from partners or ex-partners, friends, and relatives who are concerned about perpetrators.

 Telephone: 0808 802 4040